gops75/dLclass/s4/GOPINATH_BATCH_2_ASSIGNMENT4A.md

 Here I used 20 layers of filter 3 x 3 as a 2nd layer pushing the previous 10 layers of 1 x 1 to the third layer.

-The code for the same is given below:
+The code for the same is submitted in the github account, the link to which is [Attempt 1 - 98.4% Validation Accuracy](https://github.com/gops75/dLclass/blob/master/s4/inkersDL_p1_1stDNN.ipynb) and the model definition part is given below:

 ```
 from keras.layers import Activation